Home » Life » Household » The single mum guide to buying a second hand car

 Be realistic about the kind of driving you’ll be doing and the work your vehicle will have to do.
 A sporty red convertible is a great mid-life crisis car, but a two-door vehicle is a pain in the bum when you have to get out of your seat every trip to let the kids in and out.

-A small car like a Toyota Corolla or Volkswagen Golf might be an ideal choice if you live in small suburb, but if you’re in the country and frequently called upon to carry about extra children then it won’t serve as the mum-bus you might need.
+A small car like a Toyota Corolla or Volkswagen Golf might be an ideal choice if you live in a small suburb, but if you’re in the country and frequently called upon to carry about extra children, it won’t serve as the mum-bus you might need.

-And a big flashy European SUV might be the styling wheels you want to be seen in at the school gates, but in reality, it is quite possibly going to turn into a money pit with expensive replacement tyres, brakes and other components likely to bite into your budget.
+A big, flashy European SUV might be the styling wheels you want to be seen in at the school gates.
+Still, in reality, it will quite possibly turn into a money pit with expensive replacement tyres, brakes and other components likely to bite into your budget.

-Ask your friends and family what they like about their own vehicle.
-Is it cheap to maintain and reliable and what features does it have that they like?
+Ask your friends and family what they like about their vehicle.
+Is it cheap to maintain and reliable, and what features does it have that they want?
 Is it flexible enough to deliver what they need from a car?
-And what is it like on fuel?
-This is all the sensible stuff that needs consideration – you want a car to fit in with you, not one that’s going to be a fuss (or exxy) to maintain.
+And what is it like on fuel compared to other cars in Australia?
+This is all the sensible stuff that needs consideration – you want a car to fit in with you, not one that will be a fuss (or exxy) to maintain.

 WHERE SHOULD I LOOK FOR A GOOD SECOND HAND CAR?

-Generally-speaking the best second hand car to buy is the newest one you can afford, with the lowest mileage, a good service history and ideally with a warranty.
+Generally speaking, the best second-hand car to buy is the newest one you can afford, with the lowest mileage, a good service history and, ideally, a warranty.

-When buying a second hand car from a car dealer, statutory warranties for second hand cars vary from State to State.
+When buying a car from a car dealer, statutory warranties for used vehicles vary from State to State, so use a checklist to ensure compliance.
+Rules for NSW may differ from those for Victoria or South Australia.
 Check your State’s consumer affairs or fair-trading site for the specific terms.
-Older vehicles, vehicles that have travelled over a certain number of kilometres and some commercial vehicles are not always covered by warranties so it pays to check the small print if buying from a dealer.
+Older vehicles, vehicles that have travelled over a certain number of kilometres and some commercial vehicles are not always covered by warranties.
+Hence, it pays to check the small print if buying from a dealer.

 Some retailers will sell an extended warranty, and these can be a good option if they come at the right price and are affordable for you.
-Extended warranties do come with strict caveats however.
+However, extended warranties do come with strict caveats.

-If a car looks like it is too good to be true, then it most likely is.
-And unless you have a lot of mechanical knowledge, or a family member with a workshop, then it is best to stay well clear of something that looks like an outright bargain.
+If a car looks like it is too good to be true, then it most likely is, so always verify the vehicle identification number (VIN).
+When buying a car privately, unless you have a lot of mechanical knowledge or a family member with a workshop, it is best to stay clear of something that looks like an outright bargain.

 SHOULD I BUY PRIVATELY OR FROM A DEALER?

 Once you’ve got your budget worked out and a short list of makes and models, it’s time to do some research online.
-Carsales.com.au is a great place to check out what cars are selling for and what’s available in your area from private sellers and dealers.
+Carsales.com.au provides resources for checking the value of the car.
+It is a great place to check out what cars are selling for and what’s available in your area from private sellers and dealers.

-If you haven’t yet settled on a brand, then you can start by searching by body type or by lifestyle.
-Refine your search by selecting budget, year and location and you will start to narrow down a list of options.
+If you haven’t yet settled on a brand, you can start by searching by body type or lifestyle.
+Refine your search by selecting budget, year, and location from the guide to buying a used car, and you will start to narrow down a list of options.

-Deciding between buying from a private seller or from a dealer will depend a lot on what budget you have available, and your location.
+Deciding between buying from a private seller or car dealership will depend significantly on your available budget and location.

-On the plus side, buying privately could get you a car at a better price but there’s no warranty with a private sale, so its buyer beware.
-But buying a second hand car from a dealer can be confronting so you may want to take a friend or knowledgeable acquaintance to help you make the deal.
+On the plus side, buying privately could get you a car at a better price.
+Yet there’s no warranty with a private sale, so buyer beware.
+On the other hand, buying a used car from a dealer can be challenging.
+So you may want to take a friend or knowledgeable acquaintance to help you make the deal.

 DO THESE THREE THINGS BEFORE YOU HAND OVER YOUR CASH!

-• Once you’ve settled on a car, make sure to carry out a PPSR check.
-This will let you know if the car you’re looking at has any finance on it and could also tells you if it has been stolen or if it has been previously written off.
+• Once you’ve settled on a car, carry out a PPSR check.
+The personal property securities register will let you know if the car you’re looking at has any finance on it.
+It could also tell you if it has been stolen or has ever been written off.
 Avoid any car with a red flag against it.

-• Book the car in with a local mechanic for a pre-purchase inspection.
-Any reputable seller should be comfortable to let you take the car for an inspection, or to present the car on your behalf to a mechanic for an independent inspection.
-An inspection will let you know of any safety items that need to be addressed, when tyres or brakes need to be replaced, whether services have been carried out to schedule, what major service items are due and whether there are works that will need to be done in the near future.
-This check will be over and above a roadworthy inspection as it gives you more advice and insight into the car, rather than just a ‘pass’ or ‘fail’ assessment.
+• Take the used car to a reliable auto mechanic workshop for a pre-purchase inspection.
+Any reputable seller should be comfortable letting you take the car for an inspection.
+Or presenting the car on your behalf to a mechanic for an independent inspection.
+An inspection will let you know of any safety items that need to be addressed.
+Such as when tyres or brakes need to be replaced, whether services have been carried out to schedule, what major service items are due, and whether there is work that will need to be done in the near future.
+This check will be over and above a roadworthy inspection.
+Giving you more advice and insight into the car rather than just a ‘pass’ or ‘fail’ assessment, ensuring you are sure the car is worth the investment.

 Further reading: Getting a car loan: What you seriously need to know.